 Additionally, the Preferred version comes with a 7% annual points dividend on points earned on purchases, even on points already redeemed, meaning your points are worth that much more.

-Finally, you don’t pay foreign transaction fees when you use the Chase Sapphire Preferred outside of the United States, and the Preferred version has an embedded chip for global acceptance.
+Finally, you don’t pay foreign transaction fees when you use the Chase Sapphire Preferred outside of the United States, and the Preferred version has an embedded chip for global acceptance, unlike the standard Sapphire.

 The downside: You must pay a $95 annual fee with the Chase Sapphire Preferred, though it’s waived for the first year.